 The proposed project, currently in its initial phase, is seeking up to $400 million in bond funding for construction.

-The Florida Development Finance Corporation (FDFC), which is expected to provide the funding on the project, has scheduled a public hearing on July 17 at 2 p.m. that will be conducted through a telephone conference in order to receive feedback on approving the bonds needed for the extension.
+The Florida Development Finance Corporation (FDFC) plans to fund the project.
+It has scheduled a public hearing for July 17 at 2 p.m.
+The hearing will take place via telephone conference to gather feedback on approving the bonds required for the extension.

 What will the Funds be Utilized for?

-The FDFC is expected to loan the bonds to Brightline so that they can pay for the “design, development, acquisition, construction” of the extension.
+The FDFC plans to loan the bonds to Brightline, enabling the company to fund the design, development, acquisition, and construction of the extension.
 This information was revealed by a notice on the FDFC website.

 Upon completion, a single train trip from Orlando International to Tampa would take approximately an hour.
 It takes two hours to drive between the cities on I-4.